 For those who need to check their pets in the cargo hold, the fee depends on the size of the kennel.
 A veterinarian’s health certificate (dated within 10 days of travel) is required.

-- For international travel, I leave my pets at home and book international trips using award tickets.
-I just booked three trips and I always leave that part to Juicy Miles!
+- I leave pets at home when booking trips using award tickets.
+I just booked three trips and I always leave that part to Point.me!
+They make sure I don’t waste my hard-earned miles!

 JetBlue Pet Rules